 Dolores River Information

-Currently, private permits are not required for boating the Dolores River within Colorado.
-However, BLM requires all boaters to register at access points.
+Currently, a permit is not required for private boating parties on the Dolores River within Colorado.
+However, the BLM requires all boaters to register at access points.

 All overnight boating parties on the Dolores River are required to use: